This quick and easy chicken and mushroom stroganoff recipe can be whipped up in just 30 minutes, making it perfect for busy weeknights.

 🍴 Serving suggestions

-Leftovers are good as a jacket potato topping too!
+Leftovers are tasty on a jacket potato!

 Traditional beef stroganoff has its origins in mid-19th century Russia and was named after Count Pavel Aleksandrovich Stroganoff a Russian aristocrat who was born in Paris.
 The original beef stroganoff recipe was derived from a basic French mustard for seasoning beef, combined with a dollop of Russian sour cream, which Stroganoff's chef named after his benefactor.